btreb-ht2/embeddings_lake/Readme.md

 - Inspired by article [Which Vector Database Should I Use?
 A Comparison Cheatsheet](https://navidre.medium.com/which-vector-database-should-i-use-a-comparison-cheatsheet-cb330e55fca)

-- VectorLake created with tradeoff to minimize db maintenance, cost and provide custom data partitioning strategies
+- EmbeddingsLake created with tradeoff to minimize db maintenance, cost and provide custom data partitioning strategies

 - Native Big Data Support: Specifically designed to handle large datasets, making it ideal for big data projects.